LeonidBystrykh/data-for-manuscript/README.md

-# Supplementary data for the manuscript in press, currently submitted to Blood
+# Supplementary data for the manuscript in press, currently accepted in Blood

 A comprehensive transcriptome signature of murine hematopoietic stem cell aging